Scally-H/RedReactor/RR_MQTT/README.md

 The RR_MQTT Client is subscribed to the Command topic to receive incoming commands as a json string format {'command': value} pair.

+Supported json string commands are:
+{'Shutdown': n} - n is not used
+{'Reboot': n} - n is not used
+{'Interval': n} - where n is an int in seconds {'WARN': n} - where n is a float representing % charge {'VMIN': n} - where n is  float representing BATTERY_VMIN shutdown voltage level

 If the SHUTDOWN or REBOOT state is triggered, the application will set the Service topic to OFF (offline) first, then execute the OS shutdown/reboot system command.
 On shutdown completion the Red Reactor will automatically